Canadian Nuclear Association: Description

 The CNA works with the Canadian Federal Government, as well as Canadian provincial governments, to promote the role of the nuclear industry in Canada.
-The President and CEO of the Canadian Nuclear Association is John Gorman, previously President & CEO of the Canadian Solar Industries Association (CanSIA) and a Director on the board of the Energy Council of Canada (ECC).
+The President and CEO of the Canadian Nuclear Association is George Christidis, the CNA's former Vice President of Government Relations and International Affairs.
 The Chair of the Board of Directors is John MacQuarrie, President of the Nuclear Power Group segment of BWX Technologies, Inc.

 International Cooperation

 The CNA works with other nuclear trade associations, including The World Nuclear Association, Nuclear Energy Institute, Nuclear Industry Association, and European Atomic Forum to promote the global nuclear industry.
 Recent joint statements include: